How to pick the right day for testing

 Before you take your test, we recommend you work out the following information.

 1. Is your cycle regular?
 If yes, how many days does your cycle last?
-Day 1 = the first day of your monthly bleed (spotting doesn’t count).
+Day 1 = the first day of full flow on your monthly bleed (spotting doesn’t count).

 2. Does your cycle vary by more than 3 days month to month?
-If yes, see the ‘if your cycles are irregular’ section below.
+If yes, see the ‘my cycles are irregular’ section below.

-3. If you don’t know how long your cycle is, see the ‘if your cycles are irregular’ section below too.
+3. If you don’t know how long your cycle is, see the ‘my cycles are irregular’ section below too.

-For a 28-day cycle the time to test is days 19-21 (5–7 days after ovulation).
+For a 28-day cycle the time to test is on day 19, day 20 or day 21 (5–7 days after ovulation).
 If your cycle is longer or shorter than 28 days then simply add or take away the difference.

 Hormone testing day calculator

-Technically, if your cycles vary by more than 7 days, then your cycle is considered irregular.
+Technically, if your cycles vary by more than 7 days in a year, then your cycle is considered irregular.
 Irregular cycles are common in women with PCOS or those going through perimenopause.

 However, healthy premenopausal women can also have some variation in their cycle.
 So if your cycle consistently varies by 3 or more days, you may also wish to follow these tips to be on the safe side.